-I love making a good cheese platter!
-It's visually appealing to look at, and most importantly delicious to eat.
+I love making a good cheese platter.
+Not only is it visually appealing, but more importantly, it is delicious to eat.

-Charcuterie is a French term for the production of pâtés, terrines, galantines, and sausages.
-While we've modernized this term to mean a fancy meat and cheese board like we see on Instagram, the true word charcuterie typically highlights the flavors of the cured meats.
+Charcuterie is a French term for producing pâtés, terrines, galantines, and sausages.
+This term has been modernized to be associated with a fancy meat and cheese board, just like we see on Instagram, as well as a more traditional version of charcuterie, highlighting the flavors of the cured meats.

-It can be hard to know what to eat with the meat, cheese, and crackers.
-In this article, we'll talk through some classic combinations to pair with your favorite charcuterie board, along with various cheese ideas!
+It can be overwhelming to decide and to know what to eat with all the different meats and cheeses.
+In this article, we'll discuss some classic combinations to pair with your favorite charcuterie board and various cheese ideas.

 Cheese Board Pairing Ideas